 Please contact us for special deals we offer for multiple systems.

 You can connect the CORAL system, via the CORAL App, to as many smartphones you wish

 What if my phone has weak or no signal at all?

 The CORAL system works locally, in the pool and in the home, totally independently of any cellular or WIFI communication to the phones.
 So even if you are at a location without any cellular signal, the alarm system will still work in the pool and in the home.

-The only difference is that you will no be able to receive the notifications to your phone, and will not able able to silence the alarm remotely
+The only difference is that you will not be able to receive the notifications to your phone, and will not be able to silence the alarm remotely

 What other notifications CORAL generates?